 This 2-page Internship handout quickly covers deciding what you want to do, how to seek out and apply for opportunities, and how to register for academic credit.
 A must-read for anyone thinking about an internship!

-Visit the Internship webpage for more information about the internship program at Boise State, or to view the list of department Internship Coordinators to find out who the coordinator for your major is.
+Visit the Internship webpage for more information about the internship program at Boise State.

 The Internship Database houses both the Internship Application for Academic Credit AND Boise State’s records of past student internships (those completed for academic credit), so while these are not posted internship opportunities, searching through these records can give you great ideas about what type of internship you could do, and what organizations you might approach about an internship.
 Search by your major or by a company of interest.